Sex, intimacy, and mental health

 - Emotional intimacy: Confiding in someone, asking for advice, offering encouragement, expressing feelings verbally

-- Sexual intimacy: Being naked with your partner, holding each other, massaging one another, engaging in sexual activity
+- Sexual intimacy: Being naked with a sexual partner, holding each other, massaging one another, engaging in sexual activity

 Both sexual and nonsexual intimacy are associated with various mental health benefits, including decreased stress, a stronger sense of belonging, and the joy of connecting with another person.
 Making time for nonsexual intimacy can also increase your enjoyment of sexual intimacy.

 Sex, intimacy, and mental health are intersecting aspects of the human experience.
-Your relationship with one may affect or change your experience of another.
-Here are some tips for how to navigate these complex yet ultimately positive parts of your life in ways that prioritize and protect your health and safety.
+Your relationship with one can affect or change your experience of another.
+Here are some tips for navigating these complex parts of your life in ways that prioritize and protect your health and safety.

 Self-exploration is one of the best ways to learn about sex, your own sexual preferences, and your sexual identity.
 Masturbation is a safe, healthy part of sexual development.
 Age-appropriate sex education and self-exploration destigmatize sex and protect both minors and adults from sexual abuse or exploitation.

 Having sex can be a vulnerable experience.
-You may experience a strong desire to do it “right” in order to avoid embarrassment.
-Statistics about sex, Hollywood portrayals of sex, pornography, and anecdotal sexual stories from friends can all seem to prescribe certain ideals about sex that may feel impossible to achieve.
+You may feel a strong desire to do it “correctly,” and movies, TV shows, statistics, porn, and friends’ anecdotes can all promote certain sexual ideals that may feel impossible to achieve.

-However, real, healthy sex is all about learning, making mistakes, and trying new things.
-Sex is rarely “cool” or “perfect”—more often than not, it’s silly, funny, vulnerable, confusing, intimate, creative, and enjoyable.
-Instead of comparing yourself to others, trying to impress your partner, or striving to meet to certain ideas about sex, try being present instead.
-You and your partner will likely have a more enjoyable experience if you focus on what’s happening instead of what “should” be happening.
+Real healthy sex, however, is all about learning, making mistakes, and trying new things.
+Sex is rarely “perfect.”
+More often than not, it’s silly, funny, vulnerable, confusing, intimate, creative, and enjoyable.
+Instead of comparing yourself to others, trying to impress your partner, or striving to meet to certain ideas about sex, try to simply be present instead.
+You and your partner will likely have a more enjoyable experience if you can focus on what’s actually happening, rather than what you imagine should be happening.

-Some people believe that sex only “counts” if it ends in orgasm or involves PVI.
-Such strict definitions can limit your sexual experiences and make you feel pressured to perform in a certain way.
-Instead of defining sex so narrowly, embrace a broader definition that includes sensuality and different types of intimacy.
+Some people believe that sex only “counts” if it ends in orgasm or involves penile-vaginal intercourse.
+Such strict definitions can limit your sexual experiences and make you feel pressured to perform in a particular way.
+Instead of defining sex so narrowly, embrace a broader definition that includes different types of intimacy.

 Some people choose to pursue sex and intimacy together, often in the form of a committed relationship to a single sexual partner.
-Others choose to pursue them separately.
-It’s important to ask yourself how you feel about sex and intimacy and whether you want to pursue them together or in different ways.
+Others choose to pursue sex and intimacy separately.
+It’s important to ask yourself whether you want to pursue them together or in different ways.

-There is no right answer, and your answer may change over time.
-What’s important is that you know what you’re looking for in a sexual partner or an intimate relationship so you have the best chance of finding it.
+There’s no right answer, and your answer may change over time.
+What’s important is knowing what you’re looking for in a sexual partner or an intimate relationship, so you have the best chance of finding it.

-The best way to protect your sexual health is to practice safe sex.
+The best way to protect your sexual health is to practice safe (or “safer”) sex.
 Safe sex means:

-- Not having sex until you are of legal age
+- Waiting to have sex until you’re of legal age

 - Having the freedom to say no or stop at any time

-- Using contraceptives to prevent unwanted pregnancy and sexually transmitted diseases/infections
+- Using contraceptives to prevent unwanted pregnancy and/or sexually transmitted infections

 - Knowing and understanding your options if contraceptives fail